harshitvarma638/Yogic-fitness/README.md

 # 🧘‍♀️ Yogic-fitness 🧘‍♀️

-This is a web based application developed for online yoga training for people all over the world
+This is a web based application developed for online yoga training for people all over the world.

 ### This web based fitness(Yoga) application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.